 The Board took the paper as read and the CFO highlighted the following salient points:

-Period 10 Group Trading Position: Group operating loss for the year to date is £4.4m favourable to budgeted loss.
+Period 10 Group Trading Position: Group operating loss is favourable to budgeted loss for the year to date.
 This is primarily due to passenger revenues being better than budget in all companies and despite the 5% fare increase assumption from period 6.

 Capital Expenditure: Remains unchanged since last month.
 The Executive Committee and Project Boards are undertaking detailed reviews to ensure full expenditure of capital.